 Websites

-University of Maryland Extension (UME) Provides unbiased research-based educational information for residents across Maryland.
+University of Maryland Extension provides unbiased research-based educational information for residents across Maryland.

-Home and Garden Information Center (HGIC) provides access to a wide variety of subjects relevant to home gardeners.
+Home and Garden Information Center (HGIC) has a wide variety of subjects relevant to home gardeners.

 Invasive Plants.
 Alternatives to and control of invasive plants in the home landscape.

 Montgomery County Master Gardeners.
-Trained volunteers of UME; information on what they do and how to become a Master Gardener.
+Information on what these trained volunteers do and how to become a Master Gardener.

 General interest